Matthew Whelan

 Matthew Whelan (born 13 November 1979) is a former professional Australian rules football player.

-Wearing the number 45 jersey, Whelan, recruited from the Northern Territory was reliable defender/back pocket known by Demons fans as "Wheels".
+Wearing the number 45 jersey, Whelan, recruited from the Northern Territory was a reliable defender/back pocket known by Demons fans as "Wheels".
 He also earned the nickname "Wrecker" (after Whelan the Wrecker) for his big hits (often on big name players) and tough and uncompromisingly defensive style of play.
-His tackling style, to drop the shoulder, resulted in spectacular, almost spear tackle like throws of opponents.
+His tackling style, to drop the shoulder, resulted in spectacular, almost spear tackle like throws of opponents, and he ended up at the Tribunal many years over unsightly plays.

 Early life

-Matthew has Indigenous Australian heritage and his ancestry can be traced to the Ngalakan language speaking peoples of the Arnhem Land.
+Matthew has Indigenous Australian heritage, and his ancestry can be traced to the Ngalakan language speaking peoples of the Arnhem Land.

 He grew up in Darwin, the capital of the Northern Territory, where he played rugby league at junior levels before concentrating on Australian football at the age of 15.

 Before heading to Victoria in 2000, Whelan played in both the Northern Territory and South Australian leagues.
 From October to March he would play for Darwin before heading to Woodville-West Torrens for the winter.

 AFL career

 2000 debut season

-Whelan made his debut in round four of season 2000 and played every game until round 20 when an injured neck cost him his place and he missed the finals, including Melbourne's grand final appearance.
-This was a major blow to the Demons who missed his toughness against a more physical Essendon.
+Whelan made his debut in round four of season 2000, and played every game until round 20 when an injured neck cost him his place and he missed the finals, including Melbourne's grand final appearance.
+This was a major blow to the Demons, who missed his toughness against a more physical Essendon.